MDes Games Design and Development

-If you too are interested in a career in games design, our brand new Master of Design (MDes) programme in Games Design and Development allows you to explore your own creativity, develop game ideas, and launch your own games.
+If you too are interested in a career in games design, our Master of Design (MDes) programme in Games Design and Development allows you to explore your own creativity, develop game ideas, and launch your own games.
 Computer Science at Heriot-Watt is ranked 6th in Scotland by The Complete University league tables (2021).

 Design your own games

 The Master of Design (MDes) programme in Games Design and Development provides students with a unique opportunity to design and develop their own computer game to the highest industry standards while gaining hands-on experience with the product lifecycle, gathering technical and professional skills, and further practical entrepreneurship knowledge.
 It is the perfect stepping stone to enable students to smoothly transition to design and programming roles in the games industry.

 Our Games Studio

 This Masters degree benefits from the utilisation of our purpose-built Games Studio inside our £19m innovation and entrepreneurship GRID building.
 As there are only a handful of universities worldwide capable of offering such design-led programmes, this studio will provide students with a unique mixture of practical supervised studio learning experience, technical know-how, and an interdisciplinary entrepreneurship approach to Games production.

 This Masters degree aims to concentrate on delivering a practical learning experience where students will be able to design game ideas, program prototypes, and fully release/publish their own game concepts at the end of their studies.
 The structure of this Masters degree concentrates in three aspects of games development: design, programming and entrepreneurship.
 As so, this programme includes two studio-based courses which are aligned with the industrial games development life cycle.
 Furthermore, there are two entrepreneurial components to the programme to allow students to fully exploit their creations in industry or by launching their own spin-out bespoke indie studios.